felipe-augusto/linguee/README.md

 The `responseTransformer` itself is built from several functions that are dedicated to each part of the page to parse.

-Inversion of control is guaranteed thanks to a very simple homemade dependency injection container.
+Inversion of control is guaranteed thanks to [a very simple dependency injection container](https://www.npmjs.com/package/@einenlum/jic).

 ## License

 MIT

-Linguee Terms and Conditions: http://www.linguee.com/english-portuguese/page/termsAndConditions.php
+Linguee Terms and Conditions: https://www.linguee.com/english-portuguese/page/termsAndConditions.php